 - Using a strengths-based approach

-- o Promoting youth engagement and voice
+- Promoting youth engagement and voice

 - o Fostering collaborative, long-term community engagement

-Trauma-Informed Care
+• Trauma-Informed Care

 We suspect that all youth and young adults entering the homeless response system are coming with one or more traumas.
 All staff working within the youth system will be trained in Trauma Informed Care to build safety and trust, allow for choice and empowerment of the people we serve, and to provide space for healing.
+Peers and youth with lived experience will be incorporated into decision making and policy development throughout the implementation of each project to ensure transparency and to empower youth voice.